 Valuing a for-profit brand is a significant challenge.
 This is despite the fact that there exists a stream of profits you can use as the basis for the valuation.
-Not-for-profit brands take the challenge to a whole new level.
-As such it is not surprising that most people might instinctively reject putting a financial value to not-for-profit brands.
+Valuing not-for-profit brands takes the challenge to a whole new level.
+As such it is not surprising that most people might instinctively reject putting a financial value on not-for-profit brands.
 To be fair this is a quite understandable reaction.
-Still there are potential benefits to valuing not-for-profit brands, and so it is worth thinking whether the exercise is feasible.
+Still, there are potential benefits to valuing not-for-profit brands.
+As such, it is worth thinking whether the exercise is feasible.

-It is an interesting viewpoint.
+The author’s viewpoint is certainly interesting.
 It is sad when people don’t value things that don’t have a monetary value attached to them.
-It may be sad but it is often true.
+It may be sad, but it is often true.
 Having a valuation for the brand allows the organization to appreciate that not-for-profits are all about the long-term.
-The current managers shouldn’t be too cavalier about diluting the brand that countless volunteers have built up over many years.
+If a brand is valuable the current managers shouldn’t be too cavalier about diluting the brand that countless volunteers have built up over many years.
 Perhaps estimating how valuable not-for-profits brands are, or frankly even totally making up a number, may help not-for-profits do their work.
-Hopefully this will make the world a better place.
+Hopefully, this will make the world a better place.
 Maybe that is worth overlooking the truly “heroic” assumptions that have to made to value not-for-profit brands.

 Read: Mining Gold in Not-For-Profits, 2004, April, Harvard Business Review, John Quelch, James Austin, Nathalie Laidler-Kylander